RecordEvolution/ReswarmOS/reswarmify/README.md

 ### Architecture

-The IronFlock Init overlays the root filesystem of the runner and executes `.sh` scripts, enabling customization of the reswarmification setup process.
+The IronFlock Init overlays the root filesystem of the runner and executes `.sh` scripts, enabling customization of the IronFlock initialization process.

 IronFlock Init utilizes the [Cobra](https://github.com/spf13/cobra) Go package, facilitating the addition of new commands and features to the CLI, including help output commands.
 Additionally, it uses the popular [prompt](https://github.com/cqroot/prompt) package to provide user options for reswarmification.